Bluebird Botanicals Goes Green

 When it comes to Bluebird’s business practices, sustainability starts at the source.
 We work directly with farmers who are true caretakers of their land and hemp crops.
 We partner only with those who participate in sustainable farming practices that don't use harmful chemicals or other potential contaminants.
 This helps ensure that Bluebird Botanicals CBD products are always immaculate.

-Bluebird Botanicals is committed to sustainability throughout our production and manufacturing operations, structuring our policies and supply chain processes in a way that has a negligible impact on the environment.
+Bluebird Botanicals is committed to sustainability throughout our production and manufacturing operations.

 Our farmers grow Bluebird hemp in greenhouses or outdoors, which generally has a lesser energy use impact than growing hemp at an indoor facility.
 They also practice crop rotation techniques that prevent soil erosion and restore nutrient balance.